Welcome to today's edition of the Rush 24-7 podcast.

 Another tweet, many people voted for Cruz over Carson because it is Cruz fraud.

-Also Cruz sent out a voter violation certificate to thousands of voters.
+Also, Cruz sent out a voter violation certificate to thousands of voters.

-Another tweet, the voter violation certificate gave poor marks to the unsuspecting voter, Grade of F, and told him to clear it up by voting for Cruz.
+Another tweet, the voter violation certificate gave poor marks to the unsuspecting voter, grade of F, and told him to clear it up by voting for Cruz.

 Fraud.

-And finally, last tweet that was uh sent out, Cruz strongly told thousands of caucus goers that Trump was strongly in favor of Obamacare and choice, a total lie.
+And finally, last tweet that was sent out, Cruz strongly told thousands of caucus goers that Trump was strongly in favor of Obamacare and choice, a total lie.

-And people are wondering, I mean, I'm sure you are too.
+And people are wondering, I mean, I'm sure you are too, does anybody pre-read these tweets before they go out?

-Or is there somebody tweeting them instead of him?
+Is there anybody that Trump runs these by, or is there somebody tweeting them instead of him?

 Is somebody doing this that he doesn't know about?